Testimonies

 Practice of destruction and damage to property in respect of the unverified number of victims in the Database

-Thus, the Documentation Center possesses information relating to at least 1,665 victims whose right to property was violated (destruction and damage to property) during the conflict in the Chechen Republic.
-As in the case of verified victims, the majority of the unverified victims (1,325) were also civilians who suffered at the hands of the military – among those registered are entire families, including large families.
+The Documentation Center possesses information relating to at least 4,059 victims whose right to property was violated (destruction and damage to property) during the conflict in the Chechen Republic.
+As in the case of verified victims, the majority of the unverified victims (3,633) were also civilians who suffered at the hands of the military – among those registered are entire families, including large families.
 One of the documents from the Database describes the tragic fate of a mother to several children from Grozny.
 In 1999, during the hostilities in the city, her house was completely destroyed by fire and her husband died shortly after from the harm and suffering caused.
 Left with her five children, the woman fled to Ingushetia where she was forced to live in the so-called “town” of refugees.[17]

 Based on the presented statistical data and the accounts of eyewitnesses, it can be concluded that the violation of the right to protection and respect for private property during the conflict in the Chechen Republic, and in the greater region, was widespread.
 Though violations often occurred in the context of ground and air operations and zachistkas, data nevertheless exists regarding the intentional destruction and damage to private property.
 This had long-term material and psychological consequences for the affected populations who were forced to survive in the conditions of conflict and seek refuge in the territories of other republics and regions of the country, as well as abroad.

-The statistics provided have been revised and verified until 9 April 2019.
+The statistics provided have been revised and verified until 19 March 2026.

 The data is subject to change in view of the ongoing work by the Natalia Estemirova Documentation Center on the search and identification of victims of the armed conflict.